-Training for weight-inclusive healthcare
+Training for weight-inclusive practice

 Overweight man sits on a hospital bed with a doctor next to him, both are looking at a tablet the doctor is holding.